Student information

 You are not permitted to bring a car to Oxford if you are living in halls and we strongly discourage it if you are living in a private rented house.

 Car parking is extremely difficult in Oxford and many residential roads around campus are subject to parking restrictions (such as double yellow lines and controlled parking zones).
-Wheatley and Harcourt campuses have limited parking whilst Headington and Marston Road have none.
+The Harcourt Hill campus has limited parking whilst Headington and Marston Road have none.
 If you want to park on campus you must buy a parking permit but will not be eligible for one if you live locally or in halls.

 If you do park in the community, please remember to be considerate: